Trigger definition

 Specify the name of the trigger script or executable in ASCII, even when the server is running in Unicode mode and passes arguments to the trigger script in UTF8.

-The command must be enclosed within quotation marks, and can take any argument that your command is capable of parsing, including any applicable Helix Server trigger variables.
+The command must be enclosed within quotation marks, and can take any argument that your command is capable of parsing, including any applicable Helix Core Server trigger variables.
 See Trigger script variables.

 On those platforms where the operating system does not know how to run the trigger, specify an interpreter in the command field.
 For example, Windows does not know how to run .pl files, so the following specifies perl